thedeveloperworldisyours/SQLiteExample/README.md

 # SQLiteExample
-Android SQLite Test using SQLiteOpenHelper
+Android SQLite Test using SQLiteOpenHelper with jUnit and Espresso.

 <img src="http://thedeveloperworldisyours.com/wp-content/uploads/AndroidSQLiteTest.gif"  width="300px" />

 # About
-  In this app using SQLiteOpenHelper, with this popular libraries: Butterknife and Espresso (Android UI tests).
+  In this app using SQLiteOpenHelper, with this popular libraries: JUnit, Butterknife and Espresso (Android UI tests).

   Also I explain more in this post: **[Android SQLite Test](http://thedeveloperworldisyours.com/android/android-sqlite-test/)**
   Libraries